SamarjeetBanik/my-portfolio/README.md

 # Portfolio

-This repo contains a portfolio resume that showcases examples of your work along with the usual resume information about your work experience.
+This repo contains a portfolio resume that showcases examples of my work along with the usual resume information about my work experience.
 It was created with HTML and CSS.
 Its is lightweight and fully responsive, as well as comes with the interactive UI design.

 To view a live demo, [click here](https://samarjeetbanik.github.io/my-portfolio/)